navjotts/ML-experiments/README.md

 4. Dimensionality Reduction by stacking PCA and t-SNE
 5. Use of meshgrid - 3D sampling
 6. Capturing video frames using OpenCV
-7. What works on Kickstarter (analysis)
+7. What works on Kickstarter - analysis
 8. Derivatives with numpy and matplotlib
 9. Linear Algebra with numpy and matplotlib
 10. High Dimensionality and Manual Clustering